 Once a student has indicated that they have either thought of injuring themselves or have actually injured themselves in the past, the facilitator is responsible for following up with the youth as quickly as possible after the group session.
 Assume that all threats are real and remember that the student has disclosed thoughts about suicide for a reason.
 This young person knew from the introduction to the session that you would follow up with anyone who indicated that they were either thinking of hurting themselves or were being hurt by others.
-Consult with school support personnel (e.g. CYC, Social Worker, school principal or teacher) and recommend that they follow the board suicide policy/protocol.
+Consult with school support personnel (e.g. CYC, Social Worker, school principal or teacher) in accordance with the Board's Suicide Policy/Protocol.